 Rex Troute became the first official Democratic candidate here last week.
 Meyer has background on the candidate, a former staffer at The Hawk Eye newspaper whose family has lived in the Burlington area since the 1830s.

 Local sources say several other Democrats are seriously considering this race, so a competitive primary is highly likely.
+UPDATE: Courtney announced on August 30 that he will run for the Iowa Senate again.
+He will be the overwhelming favorite to win the primary.

 Current active registered voter totals: 13,289 Democrats, 10,529 Republicans, 14,058 no-party voters